rancher/rke2-docs/docs/install/methods.md

 #### Installation

-The install process defaults to the latest RKE2 version and no other qualifiers are necessary.
-However, if you want specify a version, you should set the `INSTALL_RKE2_CHANNEL` environment variable.
+The installation process defaults to the latest RKE2 version and no other qualifiers are necessary.
+However, if you want to specify a version, you should set the `INSTALL_RKE2_CHANNEL` environment variable.
 An example below:

 ```bash
 INSTALL_RKE2_CHANNEL=latest ./install.sh